yaojieliu/dataset-watchdog/README.md

    4. You may also want to use add-ons in the Google Form, such as Email Notification from Form/Form Notifications, to send the auto remainder to you and the requester, saying something like "Oh, we receive your request/we are on it."

 ## Step 3: Link Google Forms to a Google Spreadsheet
-Now let's create a Google Forms for online application:

    1. In Google Forms, click Response, and click ![alt text](https://github.com/yaojieliu/dataset-watchdog/blob/master/icon.png) to link your form to a Google Spreadsheet
    2. In the linked spreadsheet, you will see all the items in your form.
    3. To manage the applications, add several columns of **Username** (I use email as username), **Password** (I generate 6 random digits), **Status** (approved/pending/reject/extended/so on...), **Expire date** (set as 30 days after Send date), **Sent date** (the date I approve the application and sent requester the username/password), **Note** (reasons of Status, more for rejected/pending cases) and other things you may need